Ah, the beaches in Greenwich CT:

 - Water sport rentals like paddleboarding, kayaking, and canoeing

-- The Beach: Recognized as the region’s best beach, Greenwich Point Park is the perfect place to bring a blanket and soak in the sun!
+Recognized as the region’s best beach, Greenwich Point Park is the perfect place to bring a blanket and soak in the sun.
 You may also choose to pack a lunch and enjoy a romantic picnic right beside the water.

-- Recreational Activities: If you are feeling active, Greenwich Point Park is the place to be!
+If you are feeling active, Greenwich Point Park is the place to be.
 You’ll find nearly endless opportunities for exploring such as jogging, cycling, or hiking the park’s trails.
 In the warm summer months, you’ll find plenty of visitors in the water enjoying a quick swim, fishing, or sailboarding.

-- Hiking and Nature Viewing: Greenwich Point Park is home to very diverse coastal habitats.
+Greenwich Point Park is home to very diverse coastal habitats.
 As you venture through the park, you’ll find a spellbinding environment complete with groves of oak and honey locust, patches of cherries, apple trees, and other berry producing shrubs.
 There is even a well-established grove of holly trees.
-Of course, where there are natural and productive habitats, there is wildlife!
+Of course, where there are natural and productive habitats, there is wildlife.
 Keep your eyes open for rabbits, squirrels, deer, and chipmunks in the marshes, songbirds singing from the trees, or crabs scattering along the beach.
 And, of course, the myriad sea birds.
 Be sure to download a Greenwich Point Park trail map and bring your camera.

-- Beautiful Scenery and Views: Since the park is located right on the Long Island Sound, you can bet there are plenty of gorgeous views to take in!
+Since the park is located right on the Long Island Sound, you can bet there are plenty of gorgeous views to take in!
 Many visitors enjoy traveling to the westerly tip of the park, where you’ll find gentle sea breezes and a secret garden.
 If you find the footpath leading from the garden into the woods, you’ll discover a lovely hanging garden that stands on the Tod Mansion stone foundation.
-At the western-most edge, you will also be introduced to a panoramic view of the Long Island Sound and the skyline of nearby New York City!
+At the western-most edge, you will also be introduced to a panoramic view of the Long Island Sound and the skyline of nearby New York City.

 Tod’s Point is definitely the top-tier of parks in Greenwich, we recommend it to everyone when they visit.

-A local realtor recently told me that he brings town guests considering moving to Greenwich here to close the deal in their eyes.
+A local realtor recently told me that he brings town guests considering moving to Greenwich here to help seal the deal as far as deciding to move here.

 Little Captain’s Island, or Island Beach